marcus67/little_brother/ADVANCED_TOPICS.md

         host_url=http://[MASTERHOST]:[PORT]
         access_token=SOME_LONG_AND_SECRET_TOKEN

-Note that for the time being the communication between slaves and master is always simple HTTP.
+Note that for the time being the communication between clients and master is always simple HTTP.

-Restart the application on the slave host again by issuing
+Restart the application on the client host again by issuing

     systemctl start little-brother

-Beside the Debian package, there is also a Docker image available which can be used on the slave host.
+Beside the Debian package, there is also a Docker image available which can be used on the client host.
 See [Docker](DOCKER.md) for details.

 ## Using a Full Fledged Database as Backend